 My social media profiles all read “proud dad” – married almost 30 years, with three great kids all in their 20s.
 We traipsed around Ontario and the Eastern U.S. following the boys’ sports, and spent hours cooped up in little viewing areas watching our daughter at dance and gymnastics.

 Wouldn’t trade a minute of any of it.
 Best job you could ever have.

-Then feel free to click the nav bar link that says “Get in Touch.”
+But I’m always interested in talking about the biz, or the personal interests.
+If you are too, feel free to click the nav bar link that says “Get in Touch.”